wjzhengsh/blockchain/howto/orderer_operate.md

 ### Creating the system channel update
 {: #icp-orderer-operate-system-channel-update}

-The downloaded [Fabric tool](/docs/services/blockchain/howto/orderer_operate.html#icp-orderer-operate-get-fabric-tools) `configtxtlator` translates the protobuf format of a channel configuration to the JSON format, and vice vera.
+The downloaded [Fabric tool](/docs/services/blockchain/howto/orderer_operate.html#icp-orderer-operate-get-fabric-tools) `configtxtlator` translates the protobuf format of a channel configuration to the JSON format, and vice versa.

 These steps follow the general flow of the channel update tutorial about [converting the block into JSON format ![External link icon](../images/external_link.svg "External link icon")]( https://hyperledger-fabric.readthedocs.io/en/release-1.4/channel_update_tutorial.html#convert-the-configuration-to-json-and-trim-it-down "Convert the Configuration to JSON and Trim It Down").
 You need to make some changes to the commands in the tutorial to reflect the fact that you are updating the orderer system channel rather than an application channel.
 You can visit the tutorial for more detail on this process.
 This section simply provides the commands for you.